 Postpartum - The 4th Trimester

-The Postpartum Program – This is a crucial time for the new mother to recover and heal and nothing does it better than Chinese medicine.
-Chinese culture (and therefore its medicine) is adamant about helping the new mother to regain full strength after childbirth.
+The Postpartum Program: this is a crucial time for the new mother to recover and heal, and nothing does it better than Chinese medicine.
+Chinese culture (and therefore its medicine) is adamant about helping the new mother to regain her full strength after childbirth.
 Here at Acupuncture Northwest & Associates, we have a program to help women do just that.

-As a new mother, your baby has been born but there are still many changes taking place in your system that can affect every part of your life.
-Perhaps you had a difficult or traumatic delivery or problems come up during the postnatal period that seem to linger.
-While a routine exam is done by your doctor at six weeks, this may be brief and may not address your all of your physical health or emotional.
+As a new mother, your baby has been born, but there are still many changes taking place in your system that can affect every part of your life.
+Perhaps you had a difficult or traumatic delivery, or problems came up during the postnatal period that seem to linger.
+While a routine exam is done by your doctor at six weeks, this may be brief, and may not address your all of your physical or emotional health.
 Full recovery can take 3-6 months.

 Sitting The Month

 For this reason, Traditional Chinese Medicine (TCM) advocates for “sitting the month,” also called the Chinese confinement period.
 Sitting the month is defined by the new mother being completely taking care of, eating specific foods, and not going outside or showering.
 While we see value in “sitting the month,” we advocate for a modern version.